 In her clinical work, Dr. Hopkins strives to create a warm and welcoming atmosphere where clients can express themselves without fear of judgment and gain tools for navigating life’s challenges.
 Informed by her DBT training, she is passionate about balancing acceptance and change during the therapy process, meeting clients where they are and supporting their growth every step of the way.
 Dr. Hopkins especially enjoys working with parents, couples, and families to enhance the relationship and reduce conflict in the home.
 She is particularly skilled in helping clients bridge the gap during miscommunications, creating a more constructive and compassionate exchange between parties.

 Dr. Hopkins earned her master’s and doctoral degrees from St. John’s University and received her bachelor’s degree from The George Washington University.
 She has trained in a variety of school and clinical settings including the St. John’s Center for Psychological Services, Child Mind Institute, and The School at Columbia University.

-A native of Connecticut, Emily is still on the lookout to find a pizza place in the city that rivals the New Haven holy trinity (Pepe’s, Sally’s, and Modern).
-Outside of work, you can find her on a kickball field or hanging out with her niece, Noodle.
+As a recent transplant to Atlanta, GA, Emily is still on the lookout to find a pizza place in the city that rivals the New Haven holy trinity (Pepe’s, Sally’s, and Modern).
+Outside of work, you can find her on a kickball field, hosting game night, or hanging out with her niece, whom she affectionately calls Noodle.